Smokey Robinson: 1980–1999

+2000–present

-In 2003, he once again split ties with Motown, releasing the gospel album, Food for the Spirit on Liquid 8 Records in 2004.
-In 2004, Robinson sang the main title theme song "Colorful World" to the American children's animated series ToddWorld for Discovery Kids, TLC and Mike Young Productions.
-Two years later, Robinson released the standards album, Timeless Love, in 2006 on Universal Records.
+In 2003, he once again split ties with Motown, releasing the gospel album Food for the Spirit on Liquid 8 Records in 2004.
+The music video for one of the album's singles, "Gang Bangin'", went viral in 2020.
+In 2004, Robinson sang the main title theme song "Colorful World" for the American children's animated series ToddWorld for Discovery Kids, TLC and Mike Young Productions.
+Robinson released the standards album Timeless Love in 2006 on Universal Records.